rpi-graduate-council/grad-wiki/RPI/Important Offices.md

 >The Counseling Center also organizes different wellness and awareness programs, including drop-in counseling hours.

-## Students with Families

-The student community has created a circle of support for students with families, email [swf@rpi.edu](mailto:swf@rpi.edu) to get in touch.
-Also, check out [RPI Resources for students with families](https://graduate.rpi.edu/information-students) offered by the OGE.

 ---
 _Have knowledge/edits to share?
 See the [CONTRIBUTE](../../CONTRIBUTE.md) page._